peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 #### Parameters

-* `curve` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that describe a Hermite spline.
+* `spline` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that describe a Hermite spline.
 Each pair of control points takes up two elements of the array and consists of the coordinates of that point followed by the velocity vector (derivative) at that point.
 The array must have an even number of control points and at least four control points.

 #### Return Value

 A piecewise curve made up of cubic B-spline curves describing the same path as the Hermite spline.
-(Type: <a href="H3DU.PiecewiseCurve.md">H3DU.PiecewiseCurve</a>)
+(Type: PiecewiseCurve)

 <a name='H3DU.PiecewiseCurve.fromTCBSpline'></a>
 ### (static) H3DU.PiecewiseCurve.fromTCBSpline(spline, [tension], [continuity], [bias], [closed], [rigidEnds])